 Growth investing involves companies whose future earnings and fundamentals are anticipated to grow significantly faster than those of the overall market.
 A growth investor will typically rely more on qualitative information to make sense of the story.
-Technology stocks in the late 1990s and the Canadian cannabis sector in recent years are a good indication of the types of companies that attract growth investors’ interest.
+Most recently, technology stocks have attracted growth investors given increasing revenues catalyzed from many consumers spending much more time at home during the pandemic.

 General characteristics of growth investing:

 - Less reliance on valuation ratios and more focus on past and prospective revenue and earnings growth rates, along with price momentum;

 - Can be found in all sectors, but are typically associated with rapidly-changing sectors like Technology and Health Care;

 - Holding period may be shorter, especially if the anticipated growth narrative changes;

 - Expected to outperform in the later stages of a business/stock cycle, when investors are eager to fund new ideas; and